 The Palm Beach Institute Guides Teens & Adults to Healthy New Lives

 Although teens represent a demographic group that’s at an elevated risk for addiction, there are many strategies in place to help teens remain healthy, safe, and drug-free.
 Many county-level education systems incorporate substance abuse and addiction education into their curricula, which keeps teens informed about the many dangers of alcohol and drug abuse.
 However, if you believe your teen has been abusing alcohol or drugs and you would like to learn more about multidisciplinary addiction treatment for teens, the Palm Beach Institute is here to help.
 We have a staff of qualified physicians, counselors, and recovery specialists, each of whom is personally invested in the recovery and success of each of our patients.
-Call us today for a free consultation and assessment so that you or your teen can begin the healing process at the Palm Beach Institute.
+Call us at 855-534-3574 or contact us online today for a free consultation and assessment so that you or your teen can begin the healing process at the Palm Beach Institute.